mbafadeyi/Job-board/README.md

 # Job board
- A full-stack job board built with Django Rest Framework and React
+ A full-stack job board built with Django Rest Framework and React.

 ## Introduction
 This job board allows authenticated users to post jobs which can be sponsored for more visibility on the website.
 The paid sponsorship is handled by Stripe.
 The Cross-Origin Resource Sharing (CORS) was properly configured for security.
 The overall style was designed with TailwindCSS.